OctaHive/octa/README.md

 ```

 ### Task template
-Here’s the translation of the text to English:

 Sometimes you need to simply template text and return the result to a task that depends on the
 current one.
 To do this, you can specify a `tpl` for the task, and when the task is executed,
 the result will be templated using the specified variables and returned as the result of the task.